 Beneficial Use of Dredged Material (BUDM) is typically associated with the maintenance dredging of a navigation channel.
-In this case, the Federal navigation channel occurs within the Indian River Inlet and Bay (Figure 2).
-Sand that would normally be removed from a shoal and either be disposed of in an upland confined dredged material placement facility (DMPF) or could be used as beachfill either directly on the beach or in the nearshore as an offshore feeder berm.
+In this case, the Federal navigation channel is located within the Indian River Inlet and Bay (Figure 2).
+Sand removed from a shoal in the navigation channel during maintenance dredging can be placed in an upland confined dredged material placement facility (DMPF) or beneficially used as beachfill either directly on the beach or in the nearshore as an offshore feeder berm.
 At present, there is no Federal maintenance dredging project in the vicinity of the North Beach requiring disposal or the beneficial use of dredged material.
-Therefore, BUDM (associated with maintenance dredging) is not considered to complete the Phase 2 efforts along the North Beach.
+Therefore, BUDM (associated with maintenance dredging) was not considered for Phase 2.
 However, there may be future opportunities for BUDM along the North Beach particularly where a split-hull hopper dredge is used to remove smaller spot shoals of sand.
 In this type of operation, the dredging quantities are typically less than 20,000 cubic yards.
 A split-hull hopper dredge would remove sand and transport it to a shallow subtidal area (~-8 ft.
 MLLW) in the nearshore zone of an eroding beach such as the North Beach.
 Once the hopper is filled with sand, it would exit through the inlet and the material would be placed along the shallow bottom along the North Beach.
 Figure 15 shows the sequence of a split-hull dredge operation.
-Once the sand is placed, natural waves and longshore currents would redistribute the sand along the shoreline.
+Once the sand is placed, natural waves and longshore currents would re-distribute the sand along the shoreline.
 This technique would not replace normal sand bypass operations or other methods described here but would be an effective supplement if this type of dredge is available and there is a need for maintenance dredging.
+Therefore, this alternative is not considered for the completion of Phase 2 but may be considered for future sand supplementation for the North Beach.